Lesterhuis-Training-en-Consultancy/moodle-block-user_favorites/README.md

 - Fast and easy to work with.
 - Marks current page in favorites if exists.
 - Allow marking as favorite the url link with `#hash` (In case of marking multiple links for the same page, A web page reload needed before).
+- Make use of external API web services as in the tracker MDL-76583.

 ## Installation